Manglehorn

 Manglehorn is a 2014 American drama film directed by David Gordon Green and written by Paul Logan.
-The film stars Al Pacino, Holly Hunter, Harmony Korine, and Chris Messina.
+The film stars Al Pacino, Holly Hunter, Harmony Korine and Chris Messina.
 It was selected to compete for the Golden Lion at the 71st Venice International Film Festival.
-The film was released in theaters on June 19, 2015 by IFC Films.
+The film was released in theaters by IFC Films on June 19, 2015.

 Plot

 A.J.
-Manglehorn is a reclusive Texas key-maker who spends his days caring for his cat, finding comfort in his work, and lamenting a long lost love.
-Enter kind-hearted bank teller Dawn whose interest in the eccentric Manglehorn may just be able to draw him out of his shell.
+Manglehorn is a reclusive Texas locksmith who spends his days caring for his cat, finding comfort in his work, and lamenting a long-lost love.
+Enter kind-hearted bank teller Dawn, whose interest in the eccentric Manglehorn may just be able to draw him out of his shell.